Over 90% of The Academy’s Full-Time Students Receive Financial Assistance

 - Need-Based (Subsidized Federal Direct Stafford Loans)

-- Non-Need-Based (Unsubsidized Federal Direct Stafford Loans, U.S. Federal Direct Parent Loans for Undergraduate Students and other alternative loans for students or parents)
+- Non-Need-Based (Unsubsidized Federal Direct Stafford Loans, Federal Direct Parent Loans for Undergraduate Students and other alternative loans for students or parents)

 U.S. Federal Direct Loans